-This book addresses central questions in regards to parental involvement across European educational systems; exploring the commonalities and differences across European countries and the extent to which current policy and practice pertains to parental involvement inclusive of diversity.
+This book addresses central questions regarding parental involvement across European educational systems; exploring the commonalities and differences across European countries and the extent to which current policy and practice pertaining to parental involvement is inclusive of diversity.

-This volume’s in-depth approach and comprehensive interrogation of parental involvement across European education systems make it an ideal resource for academics, researchers and post-graduate students in the field of education policy and comparative education, as well as teacher educators and policy makers.
+This volume’s in-depth approach and comprehensive interrogation of parental involvement across European education systems make it an ideal resource for parents, teachers and academics, researchers and post-graduate students in the fields of education policy and comparative education, as well as teacher educators and policy makers.

-List of Contributors Chapter 1: Cyprus Depicting the Landscape of School–Family Relationships and Family School Involvement in Cyprus Chapter 2: Germany Parental Involvement in Germany Chapter 3: Iceland Home–School Cooperation in Iceland: Characteristics and Values Chapter 4: Ireland Parental Involvement in Ireland Chapter 5: Netherlands Parental Involvement in the Netherlands Chapter 6: Norway Parental Involvement in Norway – Ideals and Realities Chapter 7: Portugal Family Involvement and Participation in Schools in Portugal: The Difficulty in Sharing Responsibilities Chapter 8: Slovenia Overprotective Parenthood: Parental Involvement in the Educational Trajectories of their Children in Slovenia Chapter 9: Sweden Parental Involvement in Sweden Exemplified through National Policy on Homework Support Chapter 10: Switzerland Parental Involvement and Career Decision-Making: The Case of Switzerland Chapter 11: United Kingdom Divided and United Kingdom: parents in education and the common issue of inequality across the diversity of four nations Chapter 12: United Kingdom Parental Involvement: A Feminist Critical Review from a UK perspective Chapter 13 Home-Based Parental Involvement and Parental Perception of Schools: a Cross-Country Analysis Chapter 14 Parental Involvement Across European Education Systems: A Critical Conclusion
+List of Contributors; Introduction; 1.
+Cyprus: Depicting the Landscape of School–Family Relationships and Family–School Involvement in Cyprus; 2.
+Germany: Parental Involvement in Germany; 3.
+Iceland: Home–School Cooperation in Iceland: Characteristics and Values; 4.
+Ireland: Parental Involvement in Ireland; 5.
+The Netherlands: Parental Involvement in the Netherlands; 6.
+Norway: Parental Involvement in Norway – Ideals and Realities; 7.
+Portugal: Family Involvement and Participation in Schools in Portugal: The Difficulty in Sharing Responsibilities; 8.
+Slovenia: Overprotective Parenthood: Parental Involvement in the Educational Trajectories of their Children in Slovenia; 9.
+Sweden: Parental Involvement in Sweden Exemplified through National Policy on Homework Support; 10.
+Switzerland: Parental Involvement and Career Decision-Making: The Case of Switzerland; 11.
+United Kingdom: Divided and United Kingdom: Parents in Education and the Common Issue of Inequality Across the Diversity of Four Nations; 12.
+United Kingdom: Parental Involvement: A Feminist Critical Review from a UK Perspective; 13.
+Home-Based Parental Involvement and Parental Perception of Schools: A Cross-Country Analysis; 14.
+Parental Involvement Across European Education Systems: A Critical Conclusion; Index